 The fact that the choice fell on Muller Martini with the Ventura MC 200 is not only due to the Berlin bookbindery's good experience with the KM 610 and the Primera.
 "I was particularly convinced by the demo of the machine at the Muller Martini plant," emphasizes Richard Wenig – and adds two further weighty arguments for his decision to buy.
 "Firstly, I was inspired by Mike Noorlander from Muller Martini – a true book sewing guru and the best machine expert I have come across in my professional career.
 With his valuable tips to our machine operators, he played a significant role in ensuring that we were able to start up the Ventura MC 200 without any problems and with 100 percent performance in the shortest possible time."

 Secondly, the new Ventura MC 200 at Wenig Bookbindery has an extra feature with the TWE¦ƎN® option that adds significant value.
-It enables smaller folded sheets – so-called tween sheets – to be stitched into a book block.
-These can differ in both length and width and are stitched in exactly at any desired position thanks to motion control technology.
+It enables smaller folded sheets – so-called tween sheets – to be sewn into a book block.
+These can differ in both length and width and are sewn in exactly at any desired position thanks to motion control technology.
 "We haven't produced many tweens yet," says Richard Wenig, "but I'm convinced that this attractive product variant will arouse our customers' interest."

-Reducing spine pitch with the VFN 700
+Reducing spine build up with the VFN 700

 A third plus point is the VFN 700 fold down press, which is connected inline with Ventura MC 200 and was launched by Muller Martini a few weeks ago.
 It, too, immediately caught Richard Wenig's eye during the demo.
 "It was still in the development phase at the time and was not running when I visited, but I was immediately impressed."
-The VFN reduces spine pitch – also known as mushrooming – during thread sewing and ensures that the book block goes cleanly into the perfect binder.
+The VFN reduces spine build up – also known as mushrooming – during thread sewing and ensures that the book block goes cleanly into the perfect binder.
 "It allows us to avoid another work step with a manual or semi-automatic press, keep the logistics factor as small as possible and produce more economically," emphasizes Richard Wenig.

 From 0 to 30 percent